johnamii/Proomptr/README.md

 This is a lightweight electron application that allows you to have conversation with OpenAI's GPT models without breaking your workflow.
 On a keypress, a window will appear over whatever app you're useing, ready for your input and will give a rapid response -- all in a minimalistic and user-friendly way.

+At the moment, it's not greatly formatted for large code outputs, at least without a little tweaking of the system messages.
+Planning to implement that eventually.

 ### Screenshots
 <table>
   <tr>